MSAD 15 Pre-K Program

 - Pre-K children were already familiar with bus/playground safety, and many established friendships had already been established, making for an easier transition.

-Martha Gill has taught in MSAD #15 for 7 years, five years in Pre-K and two years of Kindergarten at Memorial School before that.
+Martha Gill has taught in MSAD #15 for 13 years, 11 years in Pre-K and 2 years of Kindergarten at Memorial School before that.
 Prior to working in MSAD #15, she had been teaching as a first grade teacher at Paris Elementary School for four years.
 Martha graduated from the University of Maine at Farmington in 2003 with a B.S. in Early Childhood/K-3 Education.
 She then attended the University of Maine at Orono, where she earned her Master’s Degree in Elementary Education with a concentration in literacy.
 Martha lives in New Gloucester with her husband and three children.
 Teaching Pre-K is Mrs. Gill’s dream job – She is able to help prepare students academically for Kindergarten and the years to come using a monthly theme curriculum that involves learning numbers, letters, colors, school readiness behaviors and social skills.
 The curriculum also incorporates family fun nights & opportunities for parents to come into the classroom to show students the important connection between home and school that begins in Pre-K, but is crucial throughout their education at SAD #15.
 The excitement of Pre-K students about learning is as bright and colorful as the loft you will be greeted by when you walk into her classroom and her goal as a teacher is to show these young learners that their dreams and achievements can reach as high as that loft and even higher if they believe in themselves, always try their best and take advantage of all the opportunities they can at school and in our community.